 Expedited External Review: You can request an Expedited External Review.
 To do so, you must include a written certification from a physician that a delay in providing or continuing the health services that are the subject of the final Appeal decision would pose a serious and immediate threat to your health.
-If the OPP finds that such a serious and immediate threat to your health exists, it will qualify your request as eligible for an Expedited External Review.
+If the OPP finds that such a serious and immediate threat to your health for an Expedited External Review.